**Boat Registration phone number has changed to 334-517-2930**

 If sales tax has not been paid, there is no documentation showing proof of payment of sales tax, or a transfer of ownership is taking place, then registration can only be accomplished at the local Judge of Probate's office or the office of the License Commissioner.

-All dealer and livery (rental) must register with the Marine Police Division in Montgomery, AL.
+All dealer and livery (rental) must register with the Marine Patrol Division in Montgomery, AL.

-Liveries (rental) and dealer licenses can only be issued from the Marine Police Division office in Montgomery.
+Liveries (rental) and dealer licenses can only be issued from the Marine Patrol Division office in Montgomery.

 WHEN TO APPLY

 There is a 72 hour grace period for the registration of a new boat.